kamshory/ESP32DrumPad/README.md

 When using the ESP32 WROOM-32, the application must be limited so that it does not scan pin 16, causing the application to become unstable.
 This setting is hard coded in the application before flashing it to the ESP32.

+Keep in mind that GPIO 2 is connected to the onboard LED.
+The onboard LED can no longer be used as an indicator because it is already used as an ADC input.
+In addition, reading the ADC input must also be done after the ESP32 has finished booting.
+We also have to remove the onboard LED so that GPIO 2 can be used effectively for the ADC thereby preventing a voltage drop entering the ADC and causing reading errors.

 ## Pad Pin Mapping

+### Full pin Usage

 | Pad | Pin     |
 | --- | ------- |